PeterDaveHello/Unitial/README.md

 How to use it?
 ==============
 First :
-(if you are using FreeBSD, please use fetch instead of wget) `wget --no-check-certificate https://raw.github.com/PeterDaveHello/Unitial/master/setup.sh`
+(if you are using FreeBSD, please use "fetch" instead of "wget --no-check-certificate") `wget --no-check-certificate https://raw.github.com/PeterDaveHello/Unitial/master/setup.sh`

 Second :